Day 1 - Williamsburg, VA

 Day 2 - Outer Banks, NC

 We'll start your day with breakfast at a local family-owned favorite - Angie's, famous for omelets and homemade biscuits.
 We'll head south to the popular Outer Banks of North Carolina for a complimentary tasting of the delectable wines of Sanctuary Vineyards.
 Before leaving, we'll browse the Cotton Gin, an original working gin that has been transformed into a county marketplace with a southern flair.
 Collectibles, coastal and country home furnishings, house wares, lawn and garden ornaments, a complete line of natural beauty products and seasonal decorations ensure you won't leave empty-handed.
-Step aboard the Knotts Island ferry and enjoy a boxed lunch en route across the Currituck Sound.
-After docking, you will raise your glasses again at Moonrise Bay Winery.
-A tour of the facility, complimentary tasting and wonderful desserts complete the outing.
-You will return to Chesapeake and enjoy shopping and dining at Towne Place at Greenbrier, the city's new lifestyle destination center filled with specialty shops and restaurants.
+You will return to Chesapeake and enjoy shopping and dining at Towne Place at Greenbrier, a lifestyle destination center filled with specialty shops and restaurants.

 Day 3 - Smithfield, VA